NGC 7620 - Spiral Galaxy in Pegasus

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 7620.

 Apparent size of NGC 7620The following table reports NGC 7620 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7620 is a visual representation of it.

 The image below is a photograph of NGC 7620 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7620 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7620 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7620 - Spiral Galaxy in Pegasus is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7620 - Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7620

 Celestial coordinates for the J2000 equinox of NGC 7620 are provided in the following table:

 The simplified sky charts below show the position of NGC 7620 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.